 No matter how panicked you might feel, do not cram!
 Staying up all night or half the night, will not help.
 In fact, it will hurt your SAT or ACT score!

 Instead, do a light review of past practice tests, notes, or study materials.
 Try to do a very purposeful, short review so you don’t feel like you are aimlessly staring at a lot of papers.

 Here are our suggestions, depending on your situation.

 Scenario 1: You’ve done very little preparation.

-Simply by becoming familiar with the way the test looks, you will be more prepared and boost your performance on test day.
+By becoming familiar with the way the test is structured, you will be more prepared, which will boost your performance on test day.
 Remember, DO NOT cram.

 Review your old practice tests and try to reflect on your wrong answers.
 Try to get to the bottom of why you got the answer wrong.
 Were you running out of time?
 Did you make a silly mistake?
 Did you not understand the question or a word in the answer choice?
 By getting to the root of your wrong answer, you can feel more confident about getting it right tomorrow.

 On the night before your SAT or ACT exam, it’s crucial that you get a good night’s rest.
 Be sure to give yourself a full 8 hours of sleep!

 Staying up late to study will only make you tired the next day.
 Without sleep, your judgement is impaired, and you will end up making silly mistakes or taking longer to understand a question than normal.

 Additionally, when we sleep, our brains process new information and integrate it with the rest of our stores of knowledge.
 This makes it easier for us to recall and use newer concepts the following day.
 Learn other ways you can maximize your brain power for the exam.